-An El Paso Child Almost Drowned This Weekend – Don’t Let Yours Be Next
+An El Paso Child Almost Drowned This Week – Don’t Let Yours Be Next

 For as little as $50, you can learn CPR.
 If you think you don’t have the money to do a class, think about how much money you spend on that pool every summer with chemicals, electricity to heat it, and even just having cookouts so the family can come over and splash around.
-It’s $50 worth spending!
-Check out El Paso-CPR, and ask for Richard Lane, on how to book a class on CPR.
+It’s $50 worth spending.
+Check out El Paso-CPR, and book a class on CPR.

 A pool is a great thing to have – just treat it with the respect that you would a moving car.
 You wouldn’t put your kid in front of a vehicle, so don’t put your child at risk with your swimming pool.